-I also love the addition of the cinnamon to these fluffy ricotta pancakes.
-The combination of cinnamon and ricotta are really a match made in heaven.
+I also love the addition of cinnamon to these fluffy ricotta pancakes.
+The combination of cinnamon and ricotta is really a match made in heaven.

-I have recipes like my fresh ricotta and tomato salad or my creamy ricotta pasta that uses only about half a container of ricotta.
+I have recipes like my fresh ricotta and tomato salad or my creamy mushroom and asparagus pasta that uses only about half a container of ricotta.
 Another great thing about these fluffy ricotta pancakes is they are much more substantial than just ordinary pancakes, keeping you satisfied longer.

 Adding lemon to the pancakes

 You will often see lemon added to ricotta pancake recipes but I prefer the pure taste of the ricotta in my pancakes so I leave the lemon out.
 You can easily add that to the recipe if you like it.

-If you do decide on making these as lemon ricotta pancakes, I suggest checking out my easy homemade 3 ingredient blueberry sauce and make ricotta blueberry pancakes.
+If you do decide on making these Italian pancakes as lemon ricotta pancakes, I suggest checking out my easy homemade 3 ingredient blueberry sauce, and making ricotta blueberry pancakes.